Redight/Emotion-Recognition-Web-Platform/README.md

 # Emotion-Recognition-Web-Platform
-A platform for emotion recognition in uploaded photos and videos.
+A platform to which you can upload photos and videos and get the emotions expressed by the human faces recognized.